Lyton-Knight/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file 4-listmorefiles is displaying the files of the current working directory including the hidden files The file 5-listfilesdigitonly displays files of the working directory's IDs The file 6-firstdirectory will create a new directory inside the directory tmp
+The file 4-listmorefiles is displaying the files of the current working directory including the hidden files The file 5-listfilesdigitonly displays files of the working directory's IDs The file 6-firstdirectory will create a new directory inside the directory tmp The file 7-movethatfile will move file named betty from /tmp/ to /tmp/my_first_directory